 We Need A Complete Solution to the Coverage Gap

-Watch our Video Explaining Idaho’s Policy Options
+Watch our Videos Explaining Idaho’s Policy Options

 Good Health Policy is Good for Idahoans

 Health insurance improves the lives of Idahoans through reducing illness, alleviating pain and suffering, diminishing missed time at work and decreasing job loss.
 Families with health insurance are also more likely to receive preventive medical care, avoiding more painful conditions and larger expenses down the road.